 Blast From The Past

-The funny thing, before this, I actually had a PlayStation 2 instead of an Xbox, and a similar thing occurred to me where Xbox owners would brag about how they have one of the top-selling games, Halo and spoke to me in jest about any features they find superior in their Xbox.
-In fact, this also happened when I had my very first video game console, the long-extinct Sega Saturn which was then badly lambasted by my fellow PlayStation 1 friends!
+The funny thing, before this, I had a PlayStation 2 instead of an Xbox, and a similar thing occurred to me where Xbox owners would brag about how they have one of the top-selling games, Halo and spoke to me in jest about any features they find superior in their Xbox.
+This also happened when I had my first video game console, the long-extinct Sega Saturn, which was then badly lambasted by my fellow PlayStation 1 friends!

 Honestly speaking, video game consoles have varying technical specifications that probably determine how successful they are in the industry.
-When it comes to comparisons, people normally pit similar consoles that belong to the same generation against each other because this makes for a fair competition.
+Regarding comparisons, people normally pit similar consoles that belong to the same generation against each other because this makes for a fair competition.